Why Container Security?

-Cultural issues and turf wars that have plagued the domain of cyber-security deserve to be resolved in the higher interests of driving the evolution of container security.
-For instance, the relationship between developers and cyber security teams, traditionally fraught with strife, must move toward resolution.
+Cultural issues and turf wars that have plagued the domain of cyber-security deserve to be resolved in the higher interest of driving the evolution of container security.
+For instance, the relationship between developers and cybersecurity teams, traditionally fraught with strife, must move toward resolution.

 We note most cybersecurity professionals continue to harbor significant trust issues with developers.
 However, this is set to change because developers are increasingly being held accountable for cyber-security concerns.
 This change in stance may presage closer ties between developers and cyber-security teams, thereby strengthening container security.

 Automation is a pervasive phenomenon that is making its presence felt in a wide range of industries, research & development activities, cyber-security, etc. Security experts aver automation should find frequent application in security testing.
 In such a scenario, security configurations undergo automatic creation and updates – even though applications and deployment policies undergo constant change.

 In terms of container security, automation should inform actions such as code analysis for application security flaws and image scanning for known vulnerabilities in applications and libraries.

 Also, automation technologies should dominate image signing, tagging, and access controls, security testing for images, hosts, and containers.
 Further, automation should find a significant presence in actions pertaining to logging, packet capturing, and integration with SIEM systems, the orchestration of policies that require deployment of monitoring and security containers, host and kernel security settings when deploying new nodes, and security policy enforcement when containers scale up, down, and across applications.